 The lunch period must be kept orderly and without excessive noise or loud talking.
-During lunch, students may choose to go to the media center for study or recreational reading.
+During lunch, students may choose to study or participate in recreational reading.
 "Fast Food" lunches cannot be brought to students during the school day.
 (This includes food delivery such as UberEats and DoorDash.)
 Glass bottles are not allowed in the lunchroom.